Natalie Pinkham: ‘Why I’m running the London Marathon in memory of Caroline Flack’

 Natalie Pinkham: ‘Why I’m running the London Marathon in memory of my mate, Caroline Flack’

-The Sky Sports F1 presenter speaks to Kieran Jackson about her first marathon this Sunday and the work done in memory of her good friend Flack, who took her own life in 2020
+Sky Sports F1 presenter Natalie Pinkham speaks to Kieran Jackson about her first marathon this Sunday and the work done in memory of her good friend Flack, who took her own life in 2020

 A 26.2-mile run which, she admits, will be one of the biggest challenges of her life.